casperh123/Programmering-ITU/security-1/mandatories/Assignment2/report.md

 replicated string sharing algorithm ensures that no single party piece together the original data, unless two parties are corrupt
 (Which they are not).

+## SSL and TLS

+It can be seen that the communications protocol is secured by SSL using TLS.
+In the protocol class, we enable the HttpClient to use one of two options for SSL authentication, either TLS 1.2 or TLS 1.3, which are both considered safe by modern standards.

 ## Caveats

 HTTPS for HttpListener (Which my implementation relies on) only works for Windows machines.
 I use Linux.